pivotal-cf/docs-pks/vsphere-requirements.hbs.md

 +ADw-h3+AD4- Ephemeral VM Resources +ADw-/h3+AD4-

-Each Tanzu Kubernetes Grid Integrated Edition deployment requires ephemeral VMs during installation and upgrades of Tanzu Kubernetes Grid Integrated Edition.
+Each {{  vars.product }} deployment requires ephemeral VMs during installation and upgrades of {{  vars.product }}.
-After you deploy Tanzu Kubernetes Grid Integrated Edition, BOSH automatically deletes these VMs.
+After you deploy {{  vars.product }}, BOSH automatically deletes these VMs.

-To enable Tanzu Kubernetes Grid Integrated Edition to dynamically create the ephemeral VMs when needed, ensure that the following resources are available in your vSphere infrastructure before deploying Tanzu Kubernetes Grid Integrated Edition:
+To enable {{  vars.product }} to dynamically create the ephemeral VMs when needed, ensure that the following resources are available in your vSphere infrastructure before deploying {{  vars.product }}:

 +ADw-table+AD4-
   +ADw-tr+AD4-